 Wednesday, April 1, 2015

-On April 1, 2015, The Royal Albert Hall published an article explaining that they found a letter sent to Brian Epstein in 1967 to complain about the lyrics of “A Day In The Life”, mentioning the venue.
-A nice April’s fool joke that fooled many Beatles fans.
-One detail that debunked this, is that this fake letter was addressed to Brian Epstein at Apple Corps, 3 Savile Row.
-3 Savile Row acquired
+On April 1, 2015, The Royal Albert Hall published an article explaining that they had found a letter sent to Brian Epstein in 1967, complaining about the lyrics of “A Day In The Life” mentioning the venue.
+This turned out to be an April Fool’s joke that fooled many Beatles fans.
+One detail that proved it false is that the fake letter was addressed to Brian Epstein at Apple Corps, 3 Savile Row, London.
+The Beatles only acquired the property at 3 Savile Row in June 1968, months after Brian’s death in August 1967.

 Papers newly discovered deep under the Royal Albert Hall have revealed that the iconic London venue wrote to the Beatles in 1967 to object “in the strongest conceivable terms” to being named in the Fab Four’s song A Day in the Life.